Mohamed01555/Video-QuERI/README.md

 6. Interact with the chat interface to input questions or comments related to the video.

-## Don't forget to read the FAQs section upo opening the app.
+## Don't forget to read the FAQs section upon opening the app.
 It contains most of the expected questions and their answers.
 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.